 Examples Applying Pseudo-Bills to Estimate VA Cost

 The following studies are examples of where pseudo-bill methods are used to find the cost of VA healthcare.
 Non-VA data sources of relative value include the rate of charge rates of an affiliated university medical center (Schneiderman, Kronick, Kaplan, Anderson, & Langer, 1992; Wasson et al., 1992), the payment rates from a typical healthcare payer (Kessler, Kessler, & Myerburg, 1995), and the charge rates allowed by Medicare (Volicer et al., 1994; Wade et al., 1996; Wasson et al., 1992).

 Physicians prepare bills to Medicare using Current Procedures and Terminology (CPT) codes.
-The Medicare fiscal intermediary confirms that the bill was a appropriate and calculates a payment based on a system of relative values assigned to each code.
+The Medicare fiscal intermediary confirms that the bill was appropriate and calculates a payment based on a system of relative values assigned to each code.
 The Medicare conversion factor provides about $35 per billed relative value unit.

 Researchers may not have a copy of the physicians' bill, or have a list of all of the procedures provided during a stay.
 If the researcher knows the Diagnosis Related Group (DRG) assigned to the stay, the cost of physician services may be estimated.
 This method assumes that every patient assigned to a given DRG received exactly the same physician services.
 This assumption, while not perfect, is fairly reasonable as provision of additional physician services often results in the stay being assigned to a different, more expensive DRG.

-Two studies provide useful information for estimating the cost of physician services based on DRG.
+Three studies provide useful information for estimating the cost of physician services based on DRG.